Topics Map > Recruitment

-Onboarding emails begin in late May.
+Onboarding emails begin May 26, 2021.
 First is a welcome from the Dean.

 The last step of the admissions process is matriculation.
 Matriculation occurs two weeks before the enrollment appointment date.
 At this point, admission panels grey out so admission staff can no longer make changes.
 The admissions stack is made available to the Registrar’s office so they know who is coming.
 The Registrar’s office runs term activation, which is the eligible to enroll file.

 At term activation O365 (WiscMail) email address is assigned.
 Students can begin using O365 email and calendar, which will automatically appear for them in MyUW.
 No notification is sent to them about this.

 The Office of the Registrar posts the enrollment appointment dates on their website.
 View the Office of the Registrar's email that is sent at matriculation.

 The Bursar places Terms and Conditions enrollment holds, which inform graduate students of their financial responsibilities associated with enrolling for classes and explains consequences of not meeting obligations.
 Enrollment holds are removed automatically when students complete the agreement in their Student Center.